SeanDrum/antistasi-docs-preview/reference/builder-fortification-system.md

 The builder system allows you to construct various defensive structures.
 The exact structures available may vary slightly by map climate (arid, tropical, or temperate), but the following are standard across all maps:

 **Large Bunkers & Fortifications:**
-- Large Bag Bunker (arid maps): 300 resources
+- Large Bag Bunker (arid maps): 300 money
-- Large Bag Bunker Green (tropical/temperate maps): 300 resources
+- Large Bag Bunker Green (tropical/temperate maps): 300 money
-- Bag Bunker Tower (arid maps): 300 resources
+- Bag Bunker Tower (arid maps): 300 money
-- H-Barrier Tower (tropical/temperate maps): 300 resources
+- H-Barrier Tower (tropical/temperate maps): 300 money
-- Pillbox Bunker (hexagonal): 200 resources
+- Pillbox Bunker (hexagonal): 200 money
-- Small Bag Bunker (arid maps): 60 resources
+- Small Bag Bunker (arid maps): 60 money
-- Small Bag Bunker Green (tropical/temperate maps): 60 resources
+- Small Bag Bunker Green (tropical/temperate maps): 60 money

 **Structures & Sheds:**
-- Shed (9): 120 resources
+- Shed (9): 120 money
-- Shed (10): 140 resources
+- Shed (10): 140 money
-- Guard Box (brown): 80 resources
+- Guard Box (brown): 80 money
-- Helipad: 1500 resources
+- Helipad: 1500 money

 **Barriers & Fences:**
-- Sandbag Barricade (half): 20 resources
+- Sandbag Barricade (half): 20 money
-- Barricade (4m): 30 resources
+- Barricade (4m): 30 money
-- Slum Wall (2m): 5 resources
+- Slum Wall (2m): 5 money
-- Tyres (vehicle obstacle): 10 resources
+- Tyres (vehicle obstacle): 10 money

 **Sandbag Fences (Arid Maps):**
-- Long Sandbag Fence: 10 resources
+- Long Sandbag Fence: 10 money
-- Round Sandbag Fence: 10 resources
+- Round Sandbag Fence: 10 money
-- Short Sandbag Fence: 10 resources
+- Short Sandbag Fence: 10 money

 **Sandbag Fences (Tropical/Temperate Maps):**
-- Long Sandbag Fence Green: 10 resources
+- Long Sandbag Fence Green: 10 money
-- Round Sandbag Fence Green: 10 resources
+- Round Sandbag Fence Green: 10 money
-- Short Sandbag Fence Green: 10 resources
+- Short Sandbag Fence Green: 10 money

 **Repairable Structures:**
 You can also repair destroyed buildings by interacting with their ruins in builder mode.
 The repair cost is calculated based on the building's size (bounding box volume), using a formula of 6 times the square root of the volume, rounded to the nearest 10.

-## Cost & Resource Management
+## Cost & Money Management

-All structures cost faction resources (money) to place.
+All structures cost faction money to place.
 The commander's shared faction funds are used for builder purchases, not individual player money.
 The cost varies significantly by structure type—simple sandbag walls are relatively cheap, while heavy bunkers and HMG emplacements are expensive.

 When you place a structure in the builder interface, the cost is immediately deducted from available funds.
 If you cancel the construction or it times out, the money is refunded.
 If you successfully build the structure, the cost is permanent.